 To his surprise, Silver bred an extraordinary dog.
 Not only were they relatively robust mixes, but Ori Peis were so sweet and affectionate.
 They love to play, but can calm down when the owners need to relax.
 They’re just giant lap dogs!

 No, the Pugland isn’t a pug-themed amusement park.
 Rather, it’s the wonderful cross of the Westie and Pug.
-Few dog enthusiasts have even heard of this mix, but they deserve all the recognition for being superb companions.
+Few dog enthusiasts have even heard of this mix, but they deserve all the recognition for being one of the best companions.

 Though both parents are very different dogs, they’re both small.
 So it’s not likely a Pugland grows over 12 inches tall and weigh over 15 pounds.
 They’re great lap dogs, but have an endless amount of energy should you want to play.